 Likewise, when we come across a new phrasal verb like ‘lawyer up’ or, ‘wind down’, we instantly understand the meaning, even though no one has told us its denotation.

 What an amazing power we native speakers have.
-Wouldn’t you love to share this gift with your ESL students?
-The TEFL teacher who helps their students crack the code of phrasal verbs would be the best teacher they’d ever meet in their lives.
+The TEFL teacher who helps their students crack the code of phrasal verbs would be the best teacher an ESL student has ever meet in their lives.

 Well, there is a way to share your deeper knowledge of phrasal verbs to your students.
 That is, teaching the phrasal verb by the preposition and not the verb.

 How to teach phrasal verbs by preposition

 This is a revolutionary idea, when you think about it.
 For decades ESL teachers have been asking students to memorise lists of phrasal verbs without investigating the deeper meaning.
 All the meaning, when you analyse phrasal verbs more closely, is found in the preposition, and not the verb.